A-level results day 2024: Grades and Ucas clearing explained

 It may also be possible to resit some or all of your exams.
 Talk to your school or college if you want to explore this route.
 Resits will take place in May or June 2025.

-When are exams in Scotland?
+When is results day in Scotland?

-Scotland has a different qualification system, external.
-Students take Highers, which are similar to A-levels.
+Scotland has a different qualification system., external Students take Highers, which are similar to A-levels.